-I follow the literature in assuming $\beta = .95$.
-The depreciation of housing quality captures the change of the unit's position in the local rent/sqm distribution and is estimated using the rent data.
+Depreciation of housing quality captures the change of the unit's position in the local rent/sqm distribution and is estimated from the rent data.
 The estimated depreciation factor is 4% p.a., capturing pure depreciation excluding effects of maintenance.
-Appendix O-D.4 provides details.
+Appendix O-C.4 provides details.